Freeze-Dried White Peony Root Slices Case Study

 Ask for Real Drying Data

-Batch load, slice thickness, product temperature, final moisture, vacuum range, condenser capacity, and energy use provide more value than general supplier claims.
+Batch load, slice thickness, product temperature, final moisture, vacuum range, condenser capacity, electricity use, and steam consumption provide more value than general supplier claims.

 Match Machine Size to Production Stage

-A 20㎡ freeze dryer can be a practical choice for commercial Chinese medicinal material processing before scaling to larger systems.
+A 100㎡ industrial freeze dryer can be a practical choice for industrial Chinese medicinal material processing.

 Continue Reading